Cosmosphere International SciEd Center & Space Museum

 Sleeping, eating and going to the bathroom are a bit different in space.
 Learn what it’s like to live in space, and see astronaut food!
 Discover the science of orbit and how to become an astronaut.
 LOXIC (Liquid Ice Cream) is a great accompanying activity.
 Space is cold!
 And so is liquid nitrogen!
 Learn about the liquid that helps power rockets and enjoy a tasty treat at the end of the presentation!

 The Solar System and Beyond (k-8)

-Discover what (and how) we have learned about our Solar System and what exists outside its reaches.
+Discover what (and how) we have learned about our solar system and what exists outside its reaches.
 Dive deep into each planet and find what makes it an exciting place to explore.
-Use what you learned by making a Solar System Bracelet and experience a Solar System Scaling activity.
+Use what you learned to make a Solar System Bracelet and experience a Solar System Scaling activity.
 Or, for the higher grades, stretch your space engineering creativity with an Engineering Design Challenge activity.